SCBB-LAB/PTFSpot/README.md

 </p>

-<b>Figure: Implementation of the PTFSpot Deep Co-learning system using Transformers and DenseNet to identify TFBS regions across plant genomes.</b> The first part is a 14 heads attention transformers which learn from the dimeric, pentameric and heptameric words representations of any given sequence arising from anchoring prime motif’s context.
+<b>Figure: Implementation of the PTFSpot Deep Co-learning system using Transformers and DenseNet to identify TF binding regions across plant genomes.</b> The first part is a 14 heads attention transformers which learn from the dimeric, pentameric and heptameric words representations of any given sequence arising from anchoring prime motif’s context.
 In the parallel, the bound TF’s structure is learned by the DenseNet.
 Learning by both partners are joined finally together, which is passed on to the final fully connected layers to generate the probability score for existence of binding region in the center.

 ## Web server

 PTFSpot can be used directly from [this](https://scbb.ihbt.res.in/PTFSpot) web server.
-This server implements trained models and can process both individual sequences or fasta files.
+This server implements trained model and can process both individual sequences or fasta files.

 ## Package installation

 The latest version of the package can be downloaded from the GitHub [repository](https://github.com/SCBB-LAB/PTFSpot).
-TFBS Models for Module 1 can be downloaded from [here](https://scbb.ihbt.res.in/PTFSpot/download.php).

 ## Requirements
 ```